beswalod/Obtainium-Wiki/CONTRIBUTING.md

 To translate the wiki into a new language, follow these steps.
 Always base your translation on the English text, as English is the default language.

-These instructions use translating from English → Spanish as an example.
+These instructions use translating to Spanish as an example.

 ### 1. Update `mkdocs.yml`